Staunton on Arrow: Governance

 Staunton on Arrow is represented in the lowest tier of UK governance on the ten-member Titley Group Parish Council, which also includes the parishes of Knill, Rodd, Nash and Little Brampton, and Titley.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish is represented as part of the Arrow Ward on Herefordshire County Council.
-Staunton on Arrow is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Staunton on Arrow is represented in the UK parliament as part of the North Herefordshire constituency.

-In 1974 Staunton on Arrow became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
+In 1974 Staunton on Arrow became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Knill, Lyonshall, Pembridge, Shobdon, Rodd, Nash and Little Brampton and Titley, had been reassessed to be part of Pembridge and Lyonshall with Titley Ward which elected one councillor to Herefordshire district council.
-Until Brexit, on 30 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.

 Geography

 The parish, of 2956 acre, is approximately 2 mi from north to south and 3 mi east to west, with a 2011 population of 234 at a density of 18.58 per km2.
 Adjacent parishes are Combe at the north, Byton at the north-east, Rodd, Nash and Little Brampton at the north-west, Pembridge at the south and east, and Titley at the west.
 The parish is rural, of farms, fields, managed woodland and coppices, water courses, lakes, isolated and dispersed businesses, and residential properties, the village of Staunton on Arrow, and the hamlets of Burcher, Stansbatch and Horseway Head.
 The parish is within, and exclusively on the northern bank of, the catchment basin of the River Arrow which flows west to east and forms the parish border with Pembridge, the valley bottom at 120 m AMSL, rising to 320 m at Wapley Hill.

 The only numbered minor route is the north to south B4355 Presteigne to Kington road through the west of the parish, and north from Burcher.
 There are two adopted minor highways—maintained by the local council—both west to east and linking from the B4533 to Pembridge, the northern route running through Stansbatch, the southern from Burcher through Horseway Head and Staunton on Arrow village.
 At the village are two roads connecting to the northern road, one of which continues out of the parish to the Combe Moor hamlet in Byton.
 A farther route to the west of the village runs north-east from Stansbatch, along the south-east edge of Wapley Hill, to Combe Moor.
 Other routes include country lanes, bridleways, woodland walks, footpaths, and private farm tracks.